Scientific-Simulation-Studio/MolFlow/docs/developer/design/flmodel.md

 # FLModel Design
-FLModel is the logical abstraction of federated learning provided by moleculeflow, and it is also a unified interface for users.
-FLModel encapsulates various capabilities required under the federated learning framework, including data processing, training strategies, aggregation logic, etc. moleculeflow provides a user-friendly interface, so that users can easily and quickly transfer existing plaintext computing models through the FLModel interface to quickly form federated learning capabilities through simple migration , a joint multi-party establishment of joint models with low learning cost.
+FLModel is the logical abstraction of federated learning provided by molflow, and it is also a unified interface for users.
+FLModel encapsulates various capabilities required under the federated learning framework, including data processing, training strategies, aggregation logic, etc. molflow provides a user-friendly interface, so that users can easily and quickly transfer existing plaintext computing models through the FLModel interface to quickly form federated learning capabilities through simple migration , a joint multi-party establishment of joint models with low learning cost.
 ## Design Principles
 1. The federated logic layer provides a lingo user API, provides a unified interface, shields the underlying differences, and simplifies user learning costs
 2. The use of the interface conforms to user habits.
 Users only need to migrate the existing code without modifying the original code.
 3. Parameterized configuration of backend, strategy, sampler and other federated model configurations to simplify user experience
 4. Supports Torch, Tensorflow multiple backends, and the programming experience of different backends is consistent.
 ## Architecture
-moleculeflow provides the FLModel module from a centralized perspective.
+molflow provides the FLModel module from a centralized perspective.
 The overall logic flow of the federation is choreographed by FLModel.
 FLModel determines which workers are based on the parameters, and those backends will cooperate to complete the federation calculation.
 ![flmodel](resources/flmodel.jpg)

 example：